codex-team/hawk.garage/README.md

 After updating Hawk GraphQL API scheme you should pull its schema (see [file](./schema.graphql)) for code highlighting and typechecking in queries.
-There are set of scripts that can help you:

-1. `yarn get-schema` — loads schema from production server
-2. `yarn get-schema:stage` — loads schema from stage server
-3. `yarn get-schema:local` — loads schema from your local server (http://localhost:4000/graphql by default)
+Run `yarn get-schema` to load schema from local server
-4. `yarn get-graphql-schema server_url > schema.graphql`, where `server_url` is the path to GraphQL server whose schema ypu want to download